rust-lang/nomicon/src/drop-flags.md

 # Drop Flags

-The examples in the previous section introduce an interesting problem for Rust.
-We have seen that it's possible to conditionally initialize, deinitialize, and reinitialize locations of memory totally safely.
+We've seen that it's possible to conditionally initialize, deinitialize, and reinitialize locations of memory totally safely.
 For Copy types, this isn't particularly notable since they're just a random pile of bits.
 However types with destructors are a different story: Rust needs to know whether to call a